 As an NEMT provider, be sure to know the specific Medicaid rules for NEMT and any general State licensing or certification requirements for vehicles and drivers in the States where you furnish services, as they can be different from State to State.
 Most States publish a provider transportation manual.
 I you need to review your states mandated regulations click here to view state Medicaid rules

-Non Emergency Medical Transport (NEMT) Commercial Auto Insurance and other much needed coverage for companies is available using the easy contact form below for the states of GA,IA,IN,KS,MD,NC,NE,NJ,OH,PA,SC,TN & VA.
+Non Emergency Medical Transport (NEMT) Commercial Auto Insurance and other much needed coverage for companies is available using the easy contact form below for the states of AL,AR,FL,GA,IA,IN,KS,MS,NC,NE,NJ,OH,PA,SC,TN or VA.
 Or call (888) 287-3449 for assistance.

 If you company is located in one of the states above please call (833) 593-0790 and also (979) 431-5148.

 We now have a new company for Public Livery, Taxi, NEMT and airport shuttles.
 We have some of the lowest rates seen in decades for these types of companies in Georgia and Tennessee right now.